Ford Motor Company Lamp Factory

 The Ford Motor Co.
-Lamp Factory in Flat Rock, Michigan, was the product of a unique collaboration between industrialist Henry Ford and his lead designer, Albert Kahn.
+Lamp Factory in Flat Rock, Michigan, was one of Henry Ford's village industries, which were small rural factories.
+It was the product of a unique collaboration between industrialist Ford and his lead designer, Albert Kahn.
 Albert Kahn Associates is a large Detroit firm that did extensive early and groundbreaking architectural design work for the Ford Motor Company.

+History

 Ford systematically acquired land, an existing dam on the Huron River, and water rights in the area where the old Metler and Diekman Mills stood.
 These rights along with over 200 acre from the George Case farm north and west of the mill race helped to comprise the eventual 568 acre that Ford eventually would own.
 Construction of a factory and a 385 ft dam were carried out during 1921 and 1922.
 The dam had a fourfold purpose: to serve as a power plant, retain water in connection with the newly built water filtration plant, and to serve as a railroad bridge and a road for the passage of cars.
 Together the factory, dam/bridge, and water filtration plant represent a comprehensive program for the improvement of Flat Rock.

 The factory, built by Stone & Webster, Inc., was one of several similar-appearing factories built for Ford, including others in Saint Paul, Minnesota, Green Island, New York, and Iron Mountain, Michigan.

 Large turbines were once situated within the factory building.
 The eastern end of the plant was suspended from the land over water running through the mill race below.
 A photo from the 1930s shows this equipment setting in situ.
 Water power first generated was about 700 kilowatts.

 Construction of the Ford complex had a profound and immediate impact on the residents of the area.
 The Village of Flat Rock was chartered on October 19, 1923.
 The following month the first headlamp was produced at the plant.
 So village and industry grew side-by-side.

 Products the factory made included headlights, taillights, and interior light shells, reflectors, and lamp sockets.
 Five hundred men working two shifts at the plant could produce half a million headlights a month.
 During World War II, all of the 26 or so village industries were converted to participate in the war effort.
 The Flat Rock plant which produced head- and taillights, continued to produce these during the war, but for army trucks, Jeeps, tanks, the universal carrier, and the armored car.
 The Flat Rock plant also manufactured junction boxes for the B-24 bomber.